gioUbbiali/Food-Systems-Sustainability-Meta-Framework-FSSMF/README.md

 ## Description

-FSSMF is a meta-framework for food systems sustainability, i.e. a foundational descriptive-prescriptive structure outlining the tenets (grounding elements) of food systems sustainability that each framework necessarily needs to consider for consistently accounting for it.
+FSSMF is a meta-framework for food systems sustainability, i.e. a foundational descriptive-prescriptive structure outlining the tenets (grounding elements) of food systems sustainability that each framework should consider for consistently accounting for it.
 FSSMF Tenets cover Pillars and Stocks of Essential Relations.
 FSSMF Pillars and Stocks stand as orthogonal to existing food systems sustainability frameworks.

 Pillars count for three: